Top Colleges other than NLUs Accepting CLAT Scores 2021 - Check Here

-CLAT Registration - The consortium has released the CLAT 2021 application form on January 1.
-Candidates may fill the application form in online mode at consortiumofnlus.ac.in.
-The CLAT application fee is Rs 4000, SC and ST category candidates will have to pay Rs 3500 as application fee.
+CLAT Registration - The consortium released the CLAT 2021 application form on January 1.
+Candidates were to fill the application form in online mode at consortiumofnlus.ac.in.
+The CLAT application fee was Rs 4000, SC and ST category candidates had to pay Rs 3500 as the application fee.

-CLAT Admit Card - The consortium will issue the admit card of CLAT a few days before the examination.
-It will be available for download at the CLAT login portal.
-The admit card of CLAT will inform you about the test centre name, roll number and exam related details.
-It will be mandatory for candidates to carry a CLAT admit card along with a valid ID at the exam centre.
+CLAT Admit Card - The consortium issued the admit card of CLAT on July 14, 2021.
+It was available for download at the CLAT login portal.
+The admit card of CLAT informs you about the test centre name, roll number and exam related details.
+It was mandatory for candidates to carry a CLAT admit card along with a valid ID at the exam centre.

-CLAT Exam - The exam will be conducted on June 13, 2021, in offline, pen and paper mode.
-The CLAT will be a comprehension based test, designed to test the critical thinking and analytical ability of the candidates.
+CLAT Exam - The exam was conducted on July 23, 2021, in offline, pen and paper mode.
+The CLAT was a comprehension based test, designed to test the critical thinking and analytical ability of the candidates.

-CLAT Result - CLAT result will be declared in online mode at its admission portal.
-The CLAT 2021 result will be declared in the form of scorecard and merit list.
+CLAT Result - CLAT result was declared in online mode at its admission portal on July 28, 2021.
+The CLAT 2021 result was declared in the form of scorecard.
 Candidates who want to apply for NLUs for admissions will have to appear in the counselling and seat allotment rounds.
 In case, the candidate is looking for admission to any law college other than NLUs accepting CLAT score will have to share his CLAT score to that college or university.

 Frequently Asked Question (FAQs) - Top Colleges other than NLUs Accepting CLAT Scores 2021 - Check Here